 Defenders of disquotational incontinence might accept the onus of proof and argue that the "proof" requested is ridiculously easy.
-I will make it even easier by grantin that if you have some intuitive belief P, and if you are disposed to infer spontaneously Q from P, then it is reasonable to attribute to you the intuitive belief Q. Well, then: If you have a belief of the form V(R), where V is a context that you understand as validating, then, surely, you are disposed to infer spontaneously R from V(R) or else, what does it mean to understand that V is validating?
+I will make it even easier by granting that if you have some intuitive belief P, and if you are disposed to infer spontaneously Q from P, then it is reasonable to attribute to you the intuitive belief Q. Well, then: If you have a belief of the form V(R), where V is a context that you understand as validating, then, surely, you are disposed to infer spontaneously R from V(R) - or else, what does it mean to understand that V is validating?
 Disquotational incontinence follows from trivial assumptions about spontaneous inferability.
 Right?
 Wrong!

 In earlier papers (Sperber 1982/85, 1990), I presented an argument against disquotational incontinence based on considerations of rationality and good cognitive design.
 Half-undersood representations such as the dogma of the Holy Trinity can be objects of belief.
-However, disquoting such half-understood representations are using them unrestrictedly as premises in inference, on a par with well-understood representations, would be, I argued, epistemically hazardous.
+However, disquoting such half-understood representations and using them unrestrictedly as premises in inference, on a par with well-understood representations, would be, I argued, epistemically hazardous.
 For instance, contradictions could arise undetected.
 Half-understood information may be epistemically useful, but only if it is treated with cognitive caution.
 This argument, which I still find reasonable, is not quite compelling.
-It could be, for instance, that our cognitive system is not well-designed in this respect, and indulges in disquotational incontinence.
+It could be, for instance, that our cognitive system is not well-designed in this respect, and indulges in disquotational incontinence in spite of the cost.
+In this paper, I present a new and I believe stronger argument against disquotational incontinence.